CBD for Weight Loss: The Definitive Guide

 However, unlike many other cannabidiols, e.g. THC, cannabidiol is non-psychoactive.
 I.e. CBD does not get you high.
 It is not intoxicating and doesn’t give you a stoned feeling.
 If you want to know more about CBD and how it affects your health, you can find more detailed information here.

 However, the source from which CBD is extracted matters a lot.
 CBD can be extracted from two popular plants belonging to the cannabis genre.
 It can either be obtained from the marijuana plant or from hemp.
 Where CBD on its own, devoid of other cannabinoids does not get you high, when you are using full-spectrum CBD products derived from marijuana, it does contain other psychoactive cannabinoids as well.
-However, hemp does not contain considerable amounts of intoxicating THC compound.
+However, hemp does not contain considerable amounts of intoxicating THC compounds.
 If you want a more detailed account of the difference between hemp-derived CBD and marijuana-derived CBD, click here.

 Can CBD Help You Reduce Weight?